Scholarship Details

 We know that students are set up to thrive when they have caring advocates in their corner.
 Thank you for sharing this information with young people in your communities who may be interested in a career in tech.

-• Key Dates: The application will open in January, interviews will take place if selected in February and March, and participants will be notified by the end of April.
+- Key Dates: The application will open in December.
+If invited to interview, interviews will take place virtually in early April.
+Applicants will be notified of their application status by the end of April.

 Frequently Asked Questions